 So, why do cats scratch around their food?

-While these assumptions could be accurate for some individual cats, the primary reasons for this unusual behavior are attached to the feline ancestral lineage.
+The primary reasons for this unusual behavior are attached to the feline ancestral lineage.

 As you already know, cats are predators and not scavengers.
 Wildcats had a set of behaviors that made them survive with higher predators.

 Keep reading this article as we uncover the possible reasons why your feline may knead the floor around her food bowl before or after having their meal.